Google is always changing its algorithms. That’s no surprise.

-Let that sink in … because if you don’t “get” that statement and act on it, you’re going to have some issues ranking at the top of Google this year.
+Let that sink in … because if you don’t “get” that statement and act on it, you’re going to have some issues ranking at the top of Google.

-With that in mind, today I’m going to show you the three key areas you need to focus your SEO efforts on in 2018:
+With that in mind, today I’m going to show you the three key areas you need to focus your SEO efforts on:

 - Mobile SEO